The e-Discovery and Information Governance Law Review: USA

 While the laws governing e-discovery and information governance continue to evolve, there are still issues that must be resolved.

 Although the 2015 Federal Rules amendments address proportionality and sanction concerns, not all states have updated their respective rules.
 Therefore, parties may still face uncertainty in respect of discovery in state court litigation.

 ii Redactions for irrelevant information

-Some courts allow parties to redact non-responsive information, while others reject this practice.7 Courts denying redactions cite the lack of authority for them and the need for a party to see information in context, while courts allowing redactions often find compelling reasons for them, such as protecting unique business information, and believe requesting parties are not entitled to irrelevant information.
+Some courts allow parties to redact non-responsive information, while others reject this practice.8 Courts denying redactions cite the lack of authority for them and the need for a party to see information in context, while courts allowing redactions often find compelling reasons for them, such as protecting unique business information, and believe that requesting parties are not entitled to irrelevant information.

 iii Quick peeks

 Courts appear to disagree on the scope and meaning of Federal Rule of Evidence 502 and its interplay with Rule 26.
 When faced with burden and proportionality arguments, some courts require parties to provide a 'quick peek' under Rule 502(d), allowing the opposing party to view all documents without the producing party risking privilege waiver.9

 Cross-border discovery remains a moving target.
 The Clarifying Lawful Overseas Use of Data Act (the CLOUD Act) has made clear that Stored Communications Act Section 2703 warrants apply to data held outside the United States.
 The CLOUD Act requires a company with US contacts to preserve and disclose the contents of a stored communication 'regardless of whether such communication, record or other information is located within or outside of the United States'.10